Posted on Wednesday 27 June 2018

 According to U.S. News , one of the best financial habits for senior citizens is handling their money frugally.
 Since older adults have lived longer (and likely had exposure to more experiences), chances are that they've also accumulated more capital than their younger counterparts.

 However, with higher amounts of funds comes a greater need for protection.
 Many older people may feel compelled to help those who are struggling, especially if they happen to be friends or relatives.
 While generosity can be great, moderation is paramount.
 Constantly dishing out funds or always paying someone's way can backfire.
+Also protect yourself from investment scams.
+As these seem to be rising rapidly.

 Furthermore, older adults should be careful about loaning out money.
 Some experts recommend only loaning out funds which one can afford to lose; this is because many people who borrow money are not in the best financial state.
+You can always recommend someone to same day loans.
+No need to dish money out of your pockets.
+Protect yourself first.

 Therefore, they may not be able to pay back the borrowed capital in a desirable amount of time...if ever.
 It is absolutely imperative for senior citizens to wisely and conservatively manage their money.
 It will immensely pay off for them.